-If a red circle with a number appears next to Base Station, the node is operating on a separate radio channel.
+If a red circle with a number appears next to the Base Station, the node is operating on a separate radio channel.
 Select the Base Station and then select the Nodes on Other Frequencies tile.

-Figure 5 - Nodes On Other Frequencies
+Figure 6 - Node On Other Frequency

-3. Highlight the new node being added.
-Select Move Node to Frequency (#).
+Highlight the new node being added and select Move Node to Frequency (#).